UncleGravity/dotfiles/home/dotfiles/zsh/secrets/README.md

 ### Updating Secrets

-1. Modify `secrets.sh` with your updated secrets.
-2. Run `_update.sh` to re-encrypt the changes:
+1. Run `_update.sh` to decrypt, edit, and re-encrypt your secrets:
    ```
    ./zsh/secrets/_update.sh
    ```
+2. This will open your default editor with the decrypted secrets.
+3. Make your changes, save, and close the editor.
+4. The script will automatically re-encrypt the changes and update `secrets.age`.
-3. Commit the updated `secrets.age` file.
+5. Commit the updated `secrets.age` file.

 ### Rotating Keys